RenderKit/embree/doc/src/api.md

 additional flags that choose the strategy to handle that mesh in dynamic scenes.

-The following example demonstrates howto create some hair geometry:
+The following example demonstrates how to create some hair geometry:

     unsigned geomID = rtcNewHairGeometry(scene, geomFlags, numCurves, numVertices);